mbaske/grid-sensor/README.md

     - `None` - Ignore agent rotation, sensor is aligned with world forward axis.
 * `Cell Size` - X/Z size of individual grid cells.
 * `Num Cells` - The number of grid cells per axis.
-* `Detection Size (read only)` - Actual detection bounds size of the grid sensor.
+* `Detection Size` (read only) - Actual detection bounds size of the grid sensor.
 Values are rounded to match `Cell Size`.
-Visualized by the blue box in scene view (Gizmos).
+Visualized by the blue box in scene view.
 * `Bounds Size` - Unrounded detection bounds used for editing.
-Visualized by the white box in scene view (Gizmos).
+Visualized by the white box in scene view.
 Use gizmo handles to move and change size.
 Available key commands in scene GUI:
     - `S` - Snap to cell size.
     - `C` - Center on X-axis.